Kampfkarren/selene/docs/src/lints/roblox_roact_non_exhaustive_deps.md

 5. This lint is only active if you are using the Roblox standard library.
 6. This lint warns against complex dependency expressions like function calls and dynamic indexing.
 This currently false negatives with function calls without any indexing, such as `{ a() }`.
 7. This lint will ignore upvalues that are not reactive.
 Some examples of this are variables defined outside the component and variables that are known to be stable such as setter functions to `useState`.
+8. There is a false positive where complex function calls without variable assignments will require the base table to be passed as dependencies.
+For example, `a.b` as dependency should satisfy `a.b()`, but that's not the case.
+However, it does satisfy `local _ = a.b()`.

 ## Deviations from [eslint-plugin-react-hooks/exhaustive-deps](https://www.npmjs.com/package/eslint-plugin-react-hooks)
 1. ESLint requires passing in `a` for `a.b()` since js can implicitly pass `a` as `this` to `a.b`.
 Lua doesn't do this, so Selene allows `a.b` as dependencies.